Judge dismisses Fulton County ballot review case in Georgia

 ATLANTA (AP) — A judge on Wednesday dismissed a lawsuit that alleged fraud in Georgia’s most populous county during the 2020 election.
-The suit sought a review of some 147,000 absentee ballots in search of illegitimate votes, but no evidence emerged to justify such a broad search, the judge said.
+The suit sought a review of some 147,000 absentee ballots in search of illegitimate votes.

 The lawsuit was originally filed in December and said there was evidence of fraudulent ballots and improper ballot counting in Fulton County.
 It was filed by nine Georgia voters and spearheaded by Garland Favorito, a longtime critic of Georgia’s election systems.